DHTMLX/docs-spreadsheet/docs/mcp-server.md

 ## Wiring the MCP server into your AI tool

-Spreadsheet projects tend to live inside whichever AI-assisted editor a team already uses, so the server needs to reach that same tool.
-Most AI development tools let you add MCP endpoints through a CLI command or a JSON configuration file, and in either case the underlying step is registering the server URL.
+Registering the MCP server is a one-time step per tool, though the motion changes: a typed CLI command here, a pasted JSON snippet there.
+After that, every Spreadsheet project opened in that tool can reach the live documentation.

 ~~~jsx
 https://docs.dhtmlx.com/mcp